isaureCdB/ProtNAff/README.md

 _ the query "variables" dictionnary (see query.py), that contains description of the subdata we are interested in

-For details on the data formats, see make_chainschena.py
+For details on the data formats, see make_chainschena.py For an example of query, see the jupyter-notebook exemple_stats.ipynb